dereuromark/cakephp-setup/docs/Console/Shells.md

 Very useful and quicker than any other lookup on CLI.

+### DbConstraintsShell
+Alerts about possible constraints missing in terms of data integrity issues.

+- Optional relation with foreign key not being set back to null when related has* entity has removed been removed.
+  This is only relevant if relation is not "dependent => true", though.

+### DbMigrationShell
+A Shell to ease database migrations needed.

+- Convert null fields without a default value.

 ### DbMaintenanceShell
 Easily convert table format or table encoding.
 Those are mainly relevant for MySQL.